-Written and oral communication.
-Verbal communication takes place through face-to-face conversations, group discussions, counseling, interview, radio, television, calls, memos, letters, reports, notes, email etc. some definitions of verbal communications are as follows:
+Written and oral communication: this communication process takes place through face-to-face conversations, group discussions, counselling, interview, radio, television, calls, memos, letters, reports, notes, email, etc. Some definitions of verbal or spoken communication are as follows:

 According to Bovee and others: Verbal communication is the expression of information through language which is composed of words and grammar.”